-The shelter aims to alleviate overcrowding in animal shelters after Hurricane Michael
+The shelter aims to alleviate overcrowding in Texas animal shelters after Hurricane Harvey.

-Seattle Humane is prepared to take in more than 50 of 200 pets traveling to Washington from animal rescue organizations in Florida following Hurricane Michael that took the lives of 33 people and left thousands of families and their pets stranded.
+Seattle Humane is prepared to take in up to 300 pets (200 cats/100 dogs) from animal rescue organizations in Texas following Hurricane Harvey that left thousands of families and their pets stranded.

 This effort is to relieve overcrowding and open up space and resources for pets displaced by the storm, and for those in need of temporary housing while their owners reside in evacuation shelters.

 Seattle Humane will not take in pets separated from their owners in the disaster.

 Wings of Rescue will transport shelter pets from Texas to Boeing Field on Wednesday, August 30, 2017, at 2:45 pm where Seattle Humane staff and volunteers, along with several other local shelters, will be waiting to receive the animals.